List of Kentucky supplemental roads and rural secondary highways (300–399): KY 350

 Kentucky Route 350 is a 7.294 mi rural secondary highway in central Clinton County.
 The highway begins around the Clinton County Courthouse in the center of the city of Albany and was once the main route to the Wayne County seat of Monticello.
 The block containing the courthouse is bordered by a pair of one-way pairs: US 127 Bus. follows Washington Street north and Cross Street south, and KY 350 follows Cumberland Street west and Jefferson Street east.
 Eastbound KY 350 runs concurrently with northbound US 127 Bus. for one block.
 These one-way sections are not signed.
 The two-way main part of KY 350 begins at the intersection of Cumberland Street and Washington Street.
 The highway heads east out of the city as Old Momnticello Road and curves northeast through an intersection with KY 415 into the valley of Smith Creek.
 KY 350 heads north out of the valley to its northern terminus at KY 90 at Cartwright.

 KY 352

 Kentucky Route 352 is a 3.253 mi supplemental road in southern Bracken County.
 The highway begins at Panina Pike south of Oakland.
 KY 352 follows Garrison Road east to its terminus at KY 875 (Bridgeville Road) at Stonewall.

+History

+KY 352 was formed ca. 1951.

+The original KY 352 ran from Middle Creek Road in Eagle Mills east to KY 84 near Hodgenville; This became part of KY 222 when it was extended east from US 31W.